nus-cs2103-AY2324S1/tp/docs/team/winson8222.md

 * **New Feature**: Deck and Cards Operations [#66](https://github.com/AY2324S1-CS2103T-W17-4/tp/pull/66):
   * What it does: Allow the user to perform the basic operations based on the Card class by taking in the parameters required,
-  * Highlights: Users can now input add and edit based on the parameters specified by each command.
-Remove some trace of ab3 to conform to lesSON requirements.
+  * Highlights: Users can now input add and edit commands based on the parameters specified by each command.
-  Added Deck Class to contain the list of cards.
-Added EditCommand and EditCommandParser classes to be able to parse and handle edit command to change the question and answer of a flashcard.

 * **New Feature**: Practise ([#71](https://github.com/AY2324S1-CS2103T-W17-4/tp/pull/71), [#92](https://github.com/AY2324S1-CS2103T-W17-4/tp/pull/92))
-  * What it does: Allows user to look at the question of a specific card using its index.
+  * What it does: Allows users to look at the question of a specific card using its index.
-  * Justification: It is the main practical function of a flashcard application for users to test his knowledge.
+  * Justification: It allows users to test his knowledge under exam condition.
   * Highlights: Practise allows users to access only the question of a flashcard, if command is entered without index, the flashcard at the top of the list will be practised.
-  PractiseCommandParser and PractiseCommand are created to parse and handle practise commands

 * **New Feature**: Solve ([#92](https://github.com/AY2324S1-CS2103T-W17-4/tp/pull/92), [#95](https://github.com/AY2324S1-CS2103T-W17-4/tp/pull/95))
   * What it does: Allows user to look at the answer of a specific card  using its index.
   * Justification: It is the main practical function of a flashcard application for users to learn from his mistake
-  * Highlights: Solve reveals the answer to a flashcard to the users.
+  * Highlights: Solve command reveals the answer to a flashcard to the users.
-  SolveCommand and SolveCommandParser are created to parse and handle solve commands.

 * **New Feature**: Set Difficulty [#95](https://github.com/AY2324S1-CS2103T-W17-4/tp/pull/95)